paulgaspardo/poppyio/README.md

 # What is it?

-Poppy I/O is a concept for a JavaScript API and set of protocols for cloud file pickers and other similar things - *poppies* in Poppy I/O parlance.
+Poppy I/O is a concept for a JavaScript API and set of protocols for cloud file pickers and other similar things - in Poppy I/O parlance, *poppies*.

 A **poppy** is a web page that provides a service to other, client web pages, and is activated by the client web page opening the poppy in a popup dialog